 The motto of a lifetime.
 To be first over the finish line is fantastic; I am not arguing that point.
 Yet many of my most memorable and satisfying accomplishments have been to finish, regardless of the place.
 We face challenges and obstacles unique to who we are and the lessons life presents.
 Yet, where we cross the line holds no bearing on the personal growth we may have attained.

 If challenges were easy, they wouldn’t be a challenge.
 But, to accomplish taking one more step, when it appears an impossibility, to elect to retire your horse from competition because something didn’t feel right, to discover a vulnerability you had has now become a strength, are all wins.
-To finish what you set out to do is the prize, even if that means not whining for the day.
+To finish what you set out to do is the prize, even if that means not whining for the day, for that in itself is a win.

 Photo: BC Bucklers Streak on Cougar Rock, on the Western States Endurance Ride, aka The Tevis Cup